Leaning into complexity by reducing code entropy

 Well there's just the plain known things to avoid, the overly duplicated logic, the completely unabstracted script like code, code that completely fails to follow DRY principles.
 Then there's things like lack of encapsulation and global state (This falls under stretched dependencies which I'll talk about more later).

-There's also more subtle and insidious aspects of this, based on improperly weighted domain knowledge.
-Things having too much detail in specific sub areas of the domain.
+Another thing to think about, a more subtle and insidious aspect of this, is having improperly weighted domain knowledge.
+Things having too much detail in the wrong sub areas of the domain.

 One of the most difficult things when dealing with data and knowledge, when building models, is that you usually start from a training data set, and this data can be biased in subtle ways that results in bad fit to the real world.